 Why Schedule a Consultation with Our Firm?

 When you first meet with the experienced Arizona legal team at Saavedra Law Firm, PLC, it will likely be in an initial consultation setting.
 There are times wherein our team is called to an accident scene or a hospital to meet with a client in the immediate aftermath of an accident.
 However, most prospective clients first develop a strong sense of our firm during the initial consultation process.
+To have the best chance of obtaining the optimal results for your case, hiring a lawyer is highly recommended.

 Once our firm’s Maricopa County, Arizona personal injury lawyer has assessed your situation, our team will be able to advise you of the legal options available to you at this time.
 We will not pressure you to make any specific decision.
 We will simply ensure that you understand your options so that you can make whatever informed decision is best for you and your family.
+After learning more about the legal services you can use, you can decide whether your would like to work with a lawyer and they will advise you on your next steps.

 Should you decide that you’d like to work with our firm to better ensure a fair insurance settlement and/or to file a personal injury lawsuit, we will treat your case with the attention, consideration, and dedication that it deserves.
+Our clients are our top priority and we will work tirelessly to do a thorough investigation and prepare the strongest possible case.

 Preparing for Your Consultation